makersacademy/takeaway-challenge/README.md

 **4) dish_printer:** The dish printer formats dish information for display.
 The user does not need to interact directly with the dish printer.

-**5) texterL** The texter object sends confirmation texts via the Twilio api.
+**5) texter:** The texter object sends confirmation texts via the Twilio api.
 The user does not need to interact directly with the texter.

 **Changing Menu**